 Peoria, Illinois: Scale Model of the Solar System

-Starts at the Peoria planetarium, then radiates out through central Illinois.
+Starts at the Peoria Riverfront Museum, then radiates out through central Illinois.
+You can walk along the riverfront trail to Mercury, Venus, Earth, and Mars, but Pluto is 40 miles away.
 Roadsideamerica.com Report...

 Visitor Tips and News About Scale Model of the Solar System